 There are few steps are described below that can help to reduce security risks in shadow SaaS.

 Perhaps the most basic protection against such risks would be to start managing SaaS apps in your organization.
 By using a comprehensive SaaS management platform your company would never be unaware of your existing apps and policies.
 This platform provides clear visibility of your cloud services, so you may find shortcomings where your employees are being enabled to create a shadow SaaS infrastructure.
 Reviewing and managing these apps and policies is an easy first step in reducing shadow SaaS.

-Discovering security vulnerabilities and threats is important step to minimize shadow SaaS risks.
+Discovering security vulnerabilities and threats is important to step to minimize shadow SaaS risks.
 By using a robust SaaS management platform, you can find where such threats exist.
-Beyond that, this platform helps not just monitor for vulnerabilities and threats, but it also helps creating additional layers of security.
-By implementing a proxy solution you can monitor software usage and web traffic in real time
+Beyond that, this platform helps not just monitor for vulnerabilities and threats but also helps to create additional layers of security.
+By implementing a proxy solution you can monitor software usage and web traffic in real-time.

-You IT and finance teams might not be aware of all SaaS subscriptions and their licenses.
+IT and finance teams might not be aware of all SaaS subscriptions and their licenses.
 Therefore, you can’t ensure complete license compliance in your company.
 Luckily, this can be easily done by deploying a SaaS licensing tool.
 This tool displays every single license and highlights important legal clauses.
-As a result, you can instantly find what SaaS licenses are not compliant and require attention of your IT, security or finance departments.
+As a result, you can instantly find what SaaS licenses are not compliant with and require the attention of your IT, security, or finance departments.

 Along with ensuring license compliance, it’s highly crucial to discover and monitor the exact usage of SaaS applications in your company.
 A SaaS management platform provides visibility into actual SaaS usage and delivers information if an application is used, underused, or unused.
 Thus, you will gain valuable insights that help greatly reduce shadow SaaS sprawl in your organization.